Olaminiyi/15.AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 ![alt text](images/15.62.png)

 We want to add mount target to our filesystem which simply means specifying the subnet.
 Any resources in the subnet we specify will be able to mount on the file system.
-From the diagram we can se that the webservers that want to ount on the file system and in `private subnet 1 & 2`.
+From the diagram we can se that the webservers that want to mount on the file system and in `private subnet 1 & 2`.

 If we mistakenly put file system in `private subnet 3 & 4`that means our webserver will not be able to mount on the file system because we have not created `mount target` in their subnet